scikit-hep/root_numpy/paper/paper.md

 C++ and can read and convert data with comparable speed to ROOT as shown in Figure \ref{benchmark}.

+root_numpy also provides functions for converting between ROOT histogams and NumPy arrays, sampling or evaluating ROOT functions as NumPy arrays, and an interface to TMVA [@TMVA], ROOT's machine learning toolkit.

 ![Benchmarking root_numpy's `tree2array()` function against ROOT's `TTree::Draw()`\label{benchmark}](../benchmarks/bench_tree2array.pdf)

 # References